wxl/blogofobe/docs/migrating_blogs.rst

 Before you bring your Wordpress blog offline, install the `Disqus wordpress plugin`_.
 With this plugin, you can export all your comments from your wordpress database offsite into your Disqus account.

-In your blogofile config file, set the :ref:`config-disqus-enabled` and :ref:`config-disqus-name` settings appropriately.
+In your blogofobe config file, set the :ref:`config-disqus-enabled` and :ref:`config-disqus-name` settings appropriately.

 Posts
 +++++

 Download the converter script:

-* `wordpress2blogofile.py`_
+* `wordpress2blogofobe.py`_

 Install SQL Alchemy::